amema42/minishell/README.md

 ```

 This detailed documentation covers the main aspects of the `minishell` project, including its structure, parser, lexer, redirections, pipes, exit status, builtins, and memory management.
 It provides a foundation for understanding how each component functions and interacts within the shell.

+This `README.md` file consolidates all the detailed explanations, code examples, and logical flow of this MiniShell project.
+License
+This project is licensed under the MIT License.